ahmdxrzky/de-zoomcamp-2023/week3/week3_homework.md

 python3 etl_web_to_gcs.py
 ```
 Important notes about the file above:
-1. All flow run under supervision of Prefect.
+1. All flows run under supervision of Prefect.
 2. It consists of a parent flow and a sub flow with two tasks.
 3. All flows defined with _log_prints_ parameter as True and all tasks defined with _retries_ parameter set to 3.
 4. Parent flow (_etl_year_):<br>